Fall-winter registration begins Aug. 20

-The City of Ann Arbor is happy to offer an online registration system, provided by Rec1, for our Parks and Recreation programs; as well as for our park reservations and much more.
-Using this new system, allows participants will be able to search and view all classes and programs online in the comfort of their own homes.
+The City of Ann Arbor is happy to offer an online registration system for our Parks and Recreation programs; as well as for our park reservations and much more.

 If you are a scholarship recipient, you cannot register online.
 We ask that you call our customer service office at 734.794.6230 and speak to a staff member that will walk you through the registration process over the phone.